epocolis/stream-data-analysis-realtime/final-report/FinalReport.md

    * A spark app will be written that consumes, transforms , generate features and classify the incoming tweet message received from the module in 7.
 This app will reuse the classifier created in [6].
 The tweet will classified as a symptom or non-symptom.

 9. Send Classification to Dashboard.
    * The spark app from [8] will send the classification to a dashboard application.
 This dashboard will be composed   of a map of Toronto and other charts.
 The function of the dashboard will be to visualize the location and count of illness and other metrics in near real time.

+## Classifying tweets in real time.